 - how does these skills help you in your subject?

-“Interruption!” said my late grandfather, my forever political aspiration during the people’s consultative general assembly in the new order under Suharto’s regime where interruptions were prohibited.
+“Interruption!” said my late grandfather, my forever political aspiration, during the people’s consultative general assembly in the new order under Suharto’s regime.
+Back then, interruptions were prohibited.
 Growing up in a politically acclaimed family in Indonesia where politics is interlinked with nepotism and corruption had me first-hand experience its effects.
 As an 11-year-old I saw my father getting called to his ministerial inauguration in his white batik only to be disappointed with my political party because of the head’s personal vigilance towards my dad in getting overshadowed by his attainments and see him walk through my doors instead of the presidential palace’ when his name was called on.
 This transformative event made me eager to change Indonesia’s political image and upholding what my grandfather has instilled in me: Politics is sacred.

 In an independent personal project, I explored the theme of government and was privileged to interview Joko Widodo, Indonesia’s current president and learned the importance of system in government to keep order.
-Since then, I have extended my study into examining how Prabowo Subianto joined the coalition of his presidency rival, Joko Widodo in his ministerial cabinet from a psychological lens.
+Since then, I have extended my study into examining how his rival, Prabowo Subianto joined the coalition of Joko Widodo’s presidency in his ministerial cabinet from a psychological lens.
 My study has allowed me recognition from executives from Indonesian think-tanks as well as a seat in important conversations regarding Indonesia’s current issues and strategies to improve political candidates where my analytical and detail-oriented skills are valued.
-It also enhanced my ability to contextualize situations from a psychological standpoint which gave me a comprehensive advantage when sharing insights for when I became an editor and advisor for one of the people’s consultative members’ books called Diplomasi parlamen dan Politik Luar Negeri R. Where we applied a similar framework that was used in my study where psychological theories were utilized to inspect motives behind political decision’s and figures' behaviour on Suharto’s 22 year dictatorial regime as well as how Indonesia’s foreign policy show how democracy was first introduced and the progression it caused as a result.
+It also enhanced my ability to contextualize situations from a psychological standpoint.

+This gave me a comprehensive advantage in sharing insights when I became an editor and advisor for one of the people’s consultative members’ books called Diplomasi parlamen dan Politik Luar Negeri R. We applied a similar framework used in my study where psychological theories were utilized to inspect motives behind political decisions and figures' behaviour on Suharto’s 22-year dictatorial regime as well as how Indonesia’s foreign policy show how democracy was first introduced and the progression it caused as a result.
 Through the book, I also unveiled how the Israeli-Palestinian conflict is an epitome of Israelite imperialism and how the conflict was evident in the imperialism.
-Which was a similar topic I explored in the Oxford international politics summer program where I also discovered that the Israeli-Palestinian conflict was more towards land territory rather than the common portrayal of the dispute as a divisive mismatch between Islam and Judaism.
-From the application of my studies, I discovered that politics is not just a subject within its realm but one that integrates others suchlike business, psychology, social work, and language to magnify its subject.
+This was a similar topic I explored in the Oxford international politics summer program where I also discovered that the Israeli-Palestinian conflict was more towards land territory rather than the common portrayal of the dispute as a divisive mismatch between Islam and Judaism.
+From the application of my studies, I discovered that politics is not just a subject within its realm but one that integrates others like business, psychology, social work, and language to magnify its subject.